rantapallo/twinpeaks-backend/README.md

 	[
 	  {
-		"Quote": "My Log Does Not Judge.",
+		"quote": "My Log Does Not Judge.",
-		"Character": ""Log Lady"
+		"character": ""Log Lady"
       }
 	]